|

 first public presentation of these lists was at the Reunion on 2 June

-2007, and further thanks are due to the various people there who
+2007, and further thanks are due to all the people who contributed

 |